Agencies, Bureaus & Commissions

 The Bureau of Employment Relations (BER) is responsible for resolving labor disputes between public and private sector employers and employees.
 The bureau works to ensure that the labor relations processes function well, thereby creating and promoting a positive labor climate in which businesses can thrive and grow, and employees prosper.Fire Services, Bureau of

-The Bureau of Fire Safety serves the training needs of Michigan firefighters; reviews plans and inspects state-regulated facilities for fire and life safety.
+The Bureau of Fire Services serves the training needs of Michigan firefighters; reviews plans and inspects state-regulated facilities for fire and life safety.

 - Aboveground and Underground Storage Tank Program